lgalke/boatpi/README.md

 Summary
 =======

 In summary, we turned a Raspberry Pi and a GPS module into a chart plotter using OpenCPN.
 For more details on using OpenCPN, please refer to the [OpenCPN User Manual](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:opencpn_user_manual).
-The follow-up steps could include adding further components (weather, compass, ...) to the boat navigation system.
+The follow-up steps could include adding further components such as a weather monitor or a compass to the boat navigation system.
 In this case, the openplotter platform could prove helpful.

 This guide is also available on [GitHub](https://github.com/lgalke/boatpi).
 It can be further extended by experiences from setting up and using the first prototype.